JustinHoyt/sdl_ios_guides/docs/Getting Started/Adapting to the Head Unit Language/index.md

 ### Detect when Head Unit Language has Changed
 If the user changes the head unit's language while your app is connected to the head unit, you may want to refresh the UI immediately with the new language.
 To do this, you must register for a `SDLDidChangeLanguageNotification`.

 It is important to note, that when the head unit's language is changed, the head unit will send a  `OnAppInterfaceUnregistered` notification.
 The app will disconnect and reconnect automatically to the head unit.
 After reconnection, the `registerAppInterfaceResponse` will contain the new `language` and `hmiDisplayLanguage`.
 Do not send a `SDLChangeRegistration` RPC from the `headUnitLanguageDidChange:notification` method because it might fail due to the connection being closed and reopened.
-Instead, the head-unit language should be checked after the connection has reopened and if necessary, the `SDLChangeRegistration` should be sent.
+Instead, the head unit language should be checked after the connection has reopened and if necessary, the `SDLChangeRegistration` should be sent.

 #### Objective-C
 ```objc